Oxyaine/RainWorldBestiary/README.md

 * Observe Fear = 5 : For when the player sees the creature fear something
 * Observe Food = 6 : For when the player sees the creature want to eat something or eating something
 * Observe Hunting = 7 : For when the player gets hunted / chased by the creature
+* Killed = 8 : When the player gets killed by a creature
+* Impaled = 9 : When the creature gets impaled with a spear, by the player
+* Stunned = 10 : When the creature gets stunned, by the player
+* Killed Player = 11 : When the player is killed by the creature
+* Grabbed Player = 12 : When the player gets grabbed by the creature
 * Eaten = 13 : For when the player eats the creature
-* Observe Attraction = 14 : For when the player observes a creature being attracted to something
+* Observe Attraction = 14 : For when the player observes a creature being attracted to something, like batflies to batnip, etc

+#### Automatic
+Automatic unlock tokens are tokens that are automatically tracked and added by the mod.

+***Please keep in mind, that most if not all of these tokens are only tracked for creatures that inherit from base game types, such as the `Creature` class , `AbstractCreature` class, and so on.***

+Here is a list of all automatic token types:
+* Killed = 8 : When the player gets killed by a creature
+* Impaled = 9 : When the creature gets impaled with a spear, by the player
+* Stunned = 10 : When the creature gets stunned, by the player
+* Killed Player = 11 : When the player is killed by the creature
+* Grabbed Player = 12 : When the player gets grabbed by the creature

+#
-# Known Issues
+#

 ## Issue - Auto Generated Title
 The auto generated titles look a little off, The spacing between the letters is weird and inconsistent, I'm not sure why this happens, I've tested my code other places and it seems to work, just something about the way the game draws sprites throws off some of the spacing and makes the characters wonky.
-I've countered this a bit with some extra code, so it's harder to notice the offsets, but it's not perfect.
+I've countered this a bit with some extra code, so it's harder to notice the offsets, but it's still not perfect.
+I will continue working on solutions, but currently, this is an issue.

 # Future Plans